sportstalk247/sdk-javascript/README.md

 ### Using require
-Using require is also simple.
+You can use require as well.

 ```
 const sdk = require('sportstalk-sdk');